How Lady-Comp works

 During your monthly menstrual cycle, two hormones race through your system.
 During the first half of your cycle (menstruation and the follicular phase - from the first day of menstruation until ovulation), estrogen is the dominant hormone.
 Estrogen helps your ovaries produce an egg that is released during ovulation.
 During the second half of your cycle (the luteal phase – from ovulation until menstruation begins), progesterone takes over.
 After ovulation, the increase in progesterone production causes a slight, but easily detectable increase in your basal body temperature.
 Progesterone will dominate until it falls in anticipation of your menstrual period.

-The intelligent fertility tracker with a accuracy of 99.3% shows you exactly when you are fertile and when not.
+The intelligent fertility tracker shows you when you are fertile and when not.

-This is the pattern on which the computer bases its calculations to specifically filter out the days of a cycle when intercourse could lead to pregnancy.
-In this fertile window, you are free to choose whether you abstain from sex, use a barrier method of contraception, or plan for a baby.
+This is the pattern on which the computer bases its calculations.
+In this fertile window, you are free to choose what is right for you.

 Irregular menstrual cycles